Can Sugar-Sweetened Beverage Taxes Reduce Obesity?

 Mariah Baker, National Center for Health Research

-Sugar-sweetened beverage (SSB) taxes have been used to deter individuals away from unhealthy, sugary beverages and decrease the occurrence of chronic diseases.
+The World Health Organization recommends Sugar-Sweetened Beverage Taxes (SSB taxes) as an effective way to reduce sugar consumption and decrease non-communicable diseases such as diabetes and heart disease.
 SSBs are drinks that are sweetened with some form of added sugar, including drinks such as soda, sports drinks, energy drinks, and prepackaged coffee and tea beverages.
 There are many different types of added sugar that may be in these drinks, including sucrose (table sugar), honey, and high fructose corn syrup.[1]
 Easy access to SSBs and the lack of healthier options increase the amount of SSBs consumed and increase the risk of obesity, diabetes, and heart disease, especially in populations already at risk.
 Communities are now looking for ways to incentivize healthier choices and decrease the high consumption of sugary drinks, and SSB taxes are one solution to this increasing problem.

 What Are SSB Taxes?